Graveflo/BDO_Enhancement_Tool/README.md

 * The types of decisions that show up are either considered optimal by the "Strategy" tab or they are decent alternatives.
 Alternatives will have a step that will say "Consider X".
 * All the decisions should be viable but it is up to you to pick which you think is best.
 Remember to manage your alts and Naderr's band.
-For example, maybe dont fill up all ur alts with 35 stacks and then fail TRI.
+For example, maybe don't fill up all ur alts with 35 stacks and then fail TRI.
 You will need a black smiths book then.
 * The decisions consider:
     * Fail stacking from any level